htw-imi-showtime/showtime-website/content/ss22/master/m1-could-it-be-more-unreal/_features.md

 {{</section>}}

 {{<section title="The Wildlife">}}
 To give life to our world, it contains wandering deer that graze and birds that eat and fly.
-The animals have a complex AI that reacts to the characters in the game.
+The animals have a complex AI that reacts to the characters in the demo.
 The deer behave realistically by always staying in a group and one deer behaves as an alpha male.
 All other deer stay close to the alpha.
 The deer run away, if a playable character gets too close.<br><br>
 Also, in various places in the world, there is a group of birds that are pecking at soil for food.
 The birds behave the same as the deer, if a playable character gets too close, the birds fly away with a colorful dissolve effect.<br><br>
 A world without insects is not a truly living world.
 Our world offers butterflies flying around in certain places, which provide more life.
 {{<image src="deer.jpg" caption="Deer wandering around">}}